pascal2833/personalAlbumPhoto/README.md

 ##  Done to improve the old one, with photos retrieved only from the front end part.
 The idea is to retrieve and to cretae them with an API.

-## At the moment, it's clearly a WIP...
+## At the moment, it's still a WIP but works.

 ### TODO:
 - Quit header Access-Control-Allow-Origin: / API files, and put authentification, via cookie (use OAuth?)